North American Construction Group (NYSE:NOA) Trading Up 2.6%

 North American Construction Group Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Friday, April 5th.
-Shareholders of record on Friday, March 8th will be paid a $0.074 dividend.
-The ex-dividend date is Thursday, March 7th.
-This represents a $0.30 annualized dividend and a yield of 1.27%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, April 5th.
+Stockholders of record on Friday, March 8th will be given a dividend of $0.074 per share.
+This represents a $0.30 dividend on an annualized basis and a dividend yield of 1.27%.
+The ex-dividend date of this dividend is Thursday, March 7th.
 This is an increase from North American Construction Group’s previous quarterly dividend of $0.07.
-North American Construction Group’s dividend payout ratio (DPR) is currently 18.59%.
+North American Construction Group’s dividend payout ratio (DPR) is 18.59%.

-A number of hedge funds have recently bought and sold shares of NOA.
-Fiera Capital Corp raised its stake in shares of North American Construction Group by 5.8% in the third quarter.
-Fiera Capital Corp now owns 526,690 shares of the oil and gas company’s stock worth $11,444,000 after buying an additional 28,897 shares during the period.
-Mackenzie Financial Corp raised its position in North American Construction Group by 13.5% during the 3rd quarter.
-Mackenzie Financial Corp now owns 1,381,810 shares of the oil and gas company’s stock valued at $29,116,000 after purchasing an additional 164,823 shares in the last quarter.
-Acadian Asset Management LLC increased its position in North American Construction Group by 24.3% during the 3rd quarter.
-Acadian Asset Management LLC now owns 391,650 shares of the oil and gas company’s stock valued at $8,479,000 after buying an additional 76,522 shares in the last quarter.
-Janney Montgomery Scott LLC grew its stake in North American Construction Group by 48.7% during the 3rd quarter.
-Janney Montgomery Scott LLC now owns 71,277 shares of the oil and gas company’s stock valued at $1,548,000 after purchasing an additional 23,334 shares during the last quarter.
-Finally, TD Asset Management Inc purchased a new stake in shares of North American Construction Group in the third quarter worth about $499,000.
+A number of hedge funds and other institutional investors have recently made changes to their positions in NOA.
+UBS Group AG raised its stake in shares of North American Construction Group by 121.4% in the first quarter.
+UBS Group AG now owns 2,216 shares of the oil and gas company’s stock worth $32,000 after buying an additional 1,215 shares during the period.
+BlackRock Inc. bought a new stake in North American Construction Group during the 3rd quarter valued at $35,000.
+State of Tennessee Treasury Department bought a new position in shares of North American Construction Group in the 1st quarter worth $40,000.
+JPMorgan Chase & Co. grew its stake in North American Construction Group by 114.5% during the 1st quarter.
+JPMorgan Chase & Co. now owns 2,831 shares of the oil and gas company’s stock valued at $41,000 after purchasing an additional 1,511 shares during the last quarter.
+Finally, Shell Asset Management Co. boosted its stake in shares of North American Construction Group by 142.3% in the third quarter.
+Shell Asset Management Co. now owns 1,929 shares of the oil and gas company’s stock worth $42,000 after buying an additional 1,133 shares during the last quarter.
 Institutional investors own 74.99% of the company’s stock.

 About North American Construction Group